firstdraft/appdev-lessons/README.md

     - `rps-rcav.md` is the original bookdown format,
     - `rps-rcav-lesson.md` is the syntax changes for learn, and
     - `rps-rcav-lesson-part-XX.md` is each part of the lesson which becomes a separate lesson on learn.
-    - **alternatively** use another signifier for the parts, like `technical-setup-lesson-rails-grade.md`

  1. References to Gitpod workspace and/or REPLs need to get a `<div class="proj / experiment" markdown="1"></div>` tag.
 Instructions to open a Gitpod should be consistent.
 As of now, it will direct the students to Canvas.